deleonio/poc-flexible-web-application-architecture/README.md

 - ~~Prepare the project for unit and e2e testing.~~ ✔️
 - Extends the application with adding measurements. ⌛
 - ~~Add router to the application context.~~ ✔️
-- Create a cheat sheet for the application architecture concept. ⌛
+- ~~Create a cheat sheet for the application architecture concept.~~ ✔️
 - Provide a PWA manifest for each framework artifact. ⌛
 - ~~Coverage test in the build pipeline.~~ ✔️
 - ~~E2E tests with Cypress instead of Nightwatch.~~ ❌ // E2E-Testing in headless mode, works. ✔️